vogelito/glacierprotocol/_docs/before-you-start/overview.md

 If you are willing to accept lower security for lower cost, you can do so with only slight modifications:

 1. **Perform this protocol using only one quarantined computer**.
-Glacier protocol repeats all operations on two computers to detect defects or tampering in the key generation process.
+CryptoGlacier protocol repeats all operations on two computers per signatory to detect defects or tampering in the key generation process.
 However, this is costly and adds significantly to the labor required to execute the protocol.
 The risks it mitigates are
 small: that malware conducting flawed key-generation attacks found its way